-- 226 As part of the disclosures, IFRS 17 requires disclosing: - (a) quantitative information about when the entity expects to recognise in profit or loss the CSM remaining at the end of a reporting period; and - (b) the approach used to determine the relative weighting of the benefits provided by insurance coverage and investment-return service or investment-related service. - 227 EFRAG assesses that this adds to the reliability of the information on the CSM for insurance contracts that provide either an insurance service or both investment and insurance service.
+- (a) quantitative information about when the entity expects to recognise in profit or loss the CSM remaining at the end of a reporting period; and - (b) the approach used to determine the relative weighting of the benefits provided by insurance coverage and investment-return service or investment-related service. - 228 EFRAG assesses that this adds to the reliability of the information on the CSM for insurance contracts that provide either an insurance service or both investment and insurance service.